jbrisbin/spark-riak-connector/examples/README.md

 * What is the probability distribution of the vessel tonnage for vessels on the list? (supporting chart: histogram)
 * What are the most common titles of the individuals on the list? (see output during execution)

-We'll support our answers by drawing appropriate charts.

 You can run the demo locally by:
 ```
 bin/run-example demos.ofac.OFACDemo